 The Promised Neverland manga took years to even start

 The Promised Neverland manga was launched by writer Kaiu Shirai and illustrator Posuka Demizu (Kirugumi, Poppy No Negai) in August 2016.
-By March 4, 2019, the Shonen Jump serialization was up to Volume 13.
-Based on the previous release schedule, Volume 14 will likely come out during the summer of 2019.
+By June 2019, the Shonen Jump serialization was up to Volume 14.
+Based on the previous release schedule, The Promised Neverland Volume 15 will likely come out during the fall of 2019.

 Viz Media has licensed the official English translation of the Yakusoku no Neverland manga.
 New chapters are available online to read for free weekly while older chapters require a membership.

-By the time The Promised Neverland Episode 12 was released, the English manga was up to Volume 8.
-The release date for Volume 9 is scheduled for April 2, 2019, while Volume 10 comes out June 4, 2019, Volume 11 is set for August 6, 2019, and Volume 12 releases on October 1, 2019.
-Volume 13 is currently To Be Announced.
+By the time The Promised Neverland Episode 12 was released, the English manga was up to Volume 10.
+The release date for Volume 11 is scheduled for August 6, 2019, while Volume 12 comes out October 1, 2019.

 During an interview from February 2017, Shirai told the story of how the manga came to be created.
 After graduating from university he was working for a company and creating story ideas on the side.